gaultier/blog/subtle_bug_with_go_errgroup.md

 Yesterday I got bitten by an insidious bug at work.
 Fortunately a test caught it before it got merged.
 The more I work on big, complex software, the more I deeply appreciate tests, even though I do not necessarily enjoy writing them.
 Anyways, I lost a few hours investigating this issue, and this could happen to anyone, I think.

-Let's go into it.
-I minimized the issue in a stand-alone program.
+Let's get into it.
+I minimized the issue in a stand-alone program in just 100 lines.

 You can have a look at the real production code [here](https://github.com/ory/kratos/commit/a7f50abc99ddd7b6dac7dea09004feeb8e84c323) if you are interested.
 After all, it's open source!